wistia/wistia-open-docs/_posts/customizing-your-video.md

 {% post_image hashed_id: '2e45d0c67f1e99b430335b73c9a8fea3f0471534', class: 'center' %}

-You can place a Turnstile email gate at any point of your video by adjusting the time stamp or dragging the droplet to the exact frame you'd like it to appear on.
+You can place a Turnstile email gate at any point of your video by adjusting the time stamp or dragging the waypoint to the exact frame you'd like it to appear on.
 Neato!

 ### Integrate Turnstile with an Email Provider